 Background: Direct composite restorations in posterior teeth are technique-sensitive and time-consuming.
 The injection molding technique, supported by digital workflow, provides a predictable and efficient alternative.

 Case Presentation: A 27-year-old patient presented with caries in mandibular first molar (#36).
 After intraoral scanning and virtual design in exocad, a 3D-printed model and transparent silicone index were fabricated.
-Following caries excavation, indirect pulp capping with MTA, and placement of a GIC base, the index was seated intraorally.
-Flowable composite was injected, light-cured, and polished, achieving accurate occlusal anatomy with minimal adjustments.
+Following caries excavation, indirect pulp capping with MTA, and placement of a GIC base, the index was seated intraorally. flowable composite was injected, light-cured, and polished, achieving accurate occlusal anatomy with minimal adjustments.

-Conclusion: The digitally guided injection molding technique with Flowable composite offers a time-saving, predictable, and esthetic solution for posterior restorations, overcoming the limitations of conventional layering methods.
+Conclusion: The digitally guided injection molding technique with flowable composite offers a time-saving, predictable, and esthetic solution for posterior restorations, overcoming the limitations of conventional layering methods.

 Keywords: Injection molding, Flowable composite, Digital dentistry